ucb-ee290c/fa18-gps/doc/FFTSearch-doc.md

 ### IFFT
 - Add inverse FFT configuration option.
 - The original generator's twiddle factors are hard-coded and doesn't support inverse FFT.
 The twiddle factors in FFTConfig.scala is modified to support IFFT options.
-- The result is not divided by N(# of points) since in GPS only the relative value is important, may modify this later
+- The result is not divided by N(# of points) since in GPS only the relative value is important, may modify this later.
 ### Tester
 - Add tester that support IFFT.
-The ideal result is times N to compatible with generator
+The ideal result is times N to compatible with generator.
-- Only direct form of FFT/IFFT can pass test
+- Only direct form of FFT/IFFT can pass test.

 ## Rocket-chip hook up
-- Two test the FFT/IFFT hook up to rocket chip.
-Add four readQueue/WriteQueue connect to FFT blocks (From James)
+- To test FFT/IFFT by rocket chip.
+Add four readQueue/WriteQueue connect to FFT blocks and hook up to rocket chip.(From James)

 Read Queue
 ```scala